Welcome to Fife uses cookies to ensure you get the best experience on our website. Learn More

 8.5 miles/13.7km

-Dunfermine Abbey - the burial place of many of Scotland’s kings and queens, including King Robert the Bruce and Queen Margaret, who was later made a saint.
+Close to the park stands Dunfermine Abbey - the burial place of many of Scotland’s kings and queens, including King Robert the Bruce and Queen Margaret, who was later made a saint.
+Look for the remains of the Shrine of St Margaret in the grounds of Dunfermline Abbey.
+Look closely and you’ll see where mighty pillars were once balanced on the giant stone slabs.

-Loch Fitty - Crossing the causeway over Loch Fitty sets the scene for the vast man-made landscape that was once the St Ninian's opencast coal mine.
-Landscaping of the enornmous earth mounds depicting Scotland's influence on the world were the inspiration of famous land artist Charles Jencks and the site is gently being reclaimed by nature.
+North of Dunfermline you'll come to Loch Fitty - crossing the causeway over Loch Fitty sets the scene for the vast man-made landscape that was once the St Ninian's opencast coal mine.
+Landscaping of the enornmous earth mounds depicting Scotland's influence on the world were the inspiration of famous land artist Charles Jencks in the St Ninian's Fife Earth Project.

-Blairadam Forest - One of the largest forests in Fife, it has a trail that follows a picturesque meandering burn through a small glen, and is full of intriguing visible remnants of its industrial past.
+Close by is Blairadam Forest - one of the largest forests in Fife - it has a trail that follows a picturesque meandering burn through a small glen, and is full of intriguing visible remnants of its industrial past.

 Lochore Meadows to Kinglassie